 Adding heating to your bathroom instantly solves this problem.
 You’ll enjoy your bathroom time more and no longer have to dread the morning shower.

 Fight Mold and Mildew

 We’ve already mentioned excess humidity in the bathroom.
-One of the biggest dangers of the excess moisture is mold and mildew – two microorganisms capable of causing or worsening various health issues such as allergies, asthma, flu, and cold.
+One of the biggest dangers of excess moisture is mold and mildew – two microorganisms capable of causing or worsening various health issues such as allergies, asthma, flu, and cold.

 Drying up the bathroom deprives both mold and mildew of the moist conditions they need to thrive.
 You’ll never see the two in your shower again.